By Vatsal Jain

 “By setting up a single source of information, inconsistencies in records and susceptibility to manipulation can be substantially decreased.”

-Any supply chain involves several players which imply that there are multiple payments, contracts, tracking, and communications.
+Any supply chain involves several players which implies that there are multiple payments, contracts, tracking, and communications.
 Looking at the increasing complexity of supply chains, smart contracts are autonomous systems that streamline processes by self-implementing manual procedures that are conventionally accompanied by legal contracts.

 Once smart contracts have been put in action, it will automatically enact the terms and conditions mutually agreed upon by the shareholders.
 If these conditions are fulfilled, the earlier mutually agreed actions occur automatically.